George Mackay Brown: Later life and death

 By early 1977, he was entering a period of depression which lasted intermittently for almost a decade, but maintained his working routine throughout.
-He also suffered from severe bronchial problems, his condition becoming so serious that in early 1981 he was given the Last Sacraments.
+He also had severe bronchial problems, his condition becoming so serious that in early 1981 he was given the Last Sacraments.

 These years saw him working on Time in a Red Coat, a novel Brown called "more a sombre fable", a meditation on the passage of time.
 It has been called "a novel in which the poet" – Brown as poet – "assumes an undoubted authority."

 Two of the important women in Brown's life died about this time.
 Norah Smallwood, who had worked for his publishers Chatto & Windus and helped and encouraged him over the years, died in 1984.
 The other was Stella Cartwright, who died the next year.
 It was after her death that Brown began For the Islands I Sing, an autobiography not published until after his death. where Cartwright receives more space than any other individual, although he did not attend her funeral.

 Brown later formed an intense, platonic attachment to Kenna Crawford, to whom he dedicated The Golden Bird: Two Orkney Stories and some poems in the volume The wreck of the Archangel.
 She bore a strong resemblance to Stella Cartwright.
 The Golden Bird won the James Tait Black Memorial Prize.

 Between 1987 and 1989, Brown travelled to Nairn, including a visit to Pluscarden Abbey, to Shetland and to Oxford, making it the longest time he had left Orkney since his earlier studies in Edinburgh.
 The Oxford visit coincided with the centenary of the death of Gerard Manley Hopkins.